canelhasmateus/diamond/vault/A/define/DebuggingMindset.md

 A huge amount of time is spent #validating and #debugging #software.

 Many #teams hyperfocus on the elimination of bugs during development.
-That mentality is counterproductive and programmers should embrace debugging as an exercise in [[ProblemSolving]]
+That mentality is counterproductive and programmers should embrace debugging as an exercise in [[IndexProblemSolving]]

 `Bugs occur as a result of chains of cognitive breakdown formed over the course of programming activity`